-2. CDPH concludes that PCBs in surface soil in one residential parcel could harm people's health if the exposure lasts for two decades or more.
+2. PCBs in surface soil in one residential parcel could have harmed people's health if past exposures lasted for two decades or more.
+No current or future exposures to PCBs are expected.

 CDPH evaluated the health risk at Parcel A, based on limited soil sampling.
-Exposure to the highest PCBs level found in surface soil is associated with an elevated cancer risk for children and a low cancer risk for adults, if the exposure lasts for two decades or more.
+Exposure to the highest PCBs level found in surface soil is associated with an elevated cancer risk for children and a low cancer risk for adults, if the exposure lasted for two decades or more.
+The types of cancer that have been most commonly associated with high exposures to PCBs are cancer of the liver, gallbladder, bile ducts, intestines, and skin (melanoma).
+The contaminated soil was removed and the home's interior was professionally cleaned.
+No current or future exposures to PCBs are expected at this parcel.